 Campus student organizations include activities and clubs recognized through the Oglethorpe student government association, co-curricular groups, honorary societies chartered at the University, and fraternities and sororities coordinated by the Inter-fraternity Council, the PanHellenic Council, and other councils.
 Student organizations are subject to the authority and regulations of the University.
 Recognition and continuation of a campus student organization requires that the philosophy and purpose of the group’s activities be consistent with the philosophy and purpose of the University.
-National affiliation of student organizations is subject to approval of the University.
+National affiliation of student organizations is subject to approval of the University to ensure compliance with University policies.

 Eligibility for membership or active participation in student organizations and athletic teams is limited to currently enrolled students at Oglethorpe.
 Eligibility to serve as an officer or represent the University in an official capacity in a student organization or team is restricted to full-time, currently-registered students in the TU program, who are in conduct good standing (see Sec.
 12.5.) and have a minimum cumulative 2.0 grade-point average.
 Any questions concerning eligibility for membership or holding office in a student organization are subject to final determination by the vice president for campus life.